yu02019/BEN/README.md

 ![](fig/BEN-workflow.png)

 ## Important Note
-We will update full codes (e.g., preprocessing, data augmentation) for current notebook (Try_your_data.ipynb).
+We will update full codes (e.g., preprocessing, data augmentation) for the current notebook (Try_your_data.ipynb).
 It will take about 3 weeks.

 ## Overview
 🚀 Quick start to use BEN or replicate our experiments in 5 minutes!